 CPDR provides plausible, contradiction-free quality assured process data – even for regions where no measurements are available.
 Using reconciled data instead of raw measurements for plant operation results in increased plant safety, efficiency, electrical output and therefore revenue.

 CPDR takes the risk out of measurement uncertainty.

 CPDR is fully described in the German standard VDI2048 (2017).
 Currently the only system that carries the VDI certification for CDPR is ProcessPLUS®.

 The ProcessPLUS® System continuously produces process reference values in near real-time for the entire power plant.
-By reducing the measurement errors in the plant ProcessPLUS® provides a state-of-the-art monitoring system for nuclear power plants of all reactor types.
+By reducing the measurement errors in the plant ProcessPLUS® provides a state-of-the-art monitoring system for fossil power plants and nuclear power plants of all reactor types.

 Any existing hardware redundancies (parallel sensors) are included in the model providing valuable data which adds to the quality of the reconciled results.
 This contrasts with other methods where valuable redundant data must be discarded.
 Finally, there is a good way to make use of redundant process data that has been available for years!

 CPDR does not compete with DCS/PI nor trend analysis/simulation tools.
 It takes the data directly from DCS/PI and generates quality-assured, plausible process data.
 All following systems should work only with the reconciled reference data to ensure one common, resilient, and balanced dataset for the entire power plant.